Darthan184/Custom-Challenges-SFS1/README.md

 * "CustomOrbit" - orbit this planet with the specified orbital parameters.
 N.B. this does not appear to work for the Sun for some reason - will need expermentation.

 "steps" : {array of step values} (default null)
-* Used for stepType="Multi" or "Any", the steps tha apply to this challenge
+* Used for stepType="Multi" or "Any", the steps thar apply to this challenge
 * "Multi":the list of steps that all need to be accomplished (in any order)
 * "Any":the list of steps, one of which must be accomplished